scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    $ helm install schema-loader-ledger scalar-labs/schema-loading  -f ./schema-loader-ledger-custom-values.yaml
    ```

-1. Check the Scalar DL Schema Loader Pod is deployed and completed.
+1. Check the Scalar DL Schema Loader pod is deployed and completed.
    ```console
    $ kubectl get pod
    NAME                                        READY   STATUS      RESTARTS   AGE schema-loader-ledger-schema-loading-cscr4   0/1     Completed   0          19s
    ```
-   If the Scalar DL Schema Loader Pod is `ContainerCreating` or `Running`, wait for the process will be completed (The STATUS will be `Completed`).
+   If the Scalar DL Schema Loader pod is `ContainerCreating` or `Running`, wait for the process will be completed (The STATUS will be `Completed`).

 ## Step 7.
 Deploy Scalar DL Ledger on minikube by Helm Charts